shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_2_citedProvisions.md

 **Record:**
 - Reconstructability rate
-- Examples of insufficient citations (if any)
+- Examples of insufficient snippets (if any)
 - Deduction amount

 ---